Practice Ostentatious with Flashcards, Spelling and Quizzes

 The adjective 'ostentatious' derives from the Latin word 'ostentatio,' which means 'display' or 'showing off.'
 In essence, it pertains to a conspicuous and often extravagant display or presentation.
 As it entered the English language in the early 17th century, 'ostentatious' retained this sense of being overly showy or flamboyant, with the intent of impressing or drawing attention to oneself.
 When applied to people or things, 'ostentatious' characterizes them as making a deliberate and often excessive effort to showcase their wealth, importance, or status.
 It carries a somewhat negative connotation, implying that such displays are done with a certain degree of superficiality or to mask insecurity, rather than genuine substance.

-Quiz: Find the meaning of ostentatious
+Find the correct meaning of the adjective ostentatious:

 Try Again!